garrandall/popular-music-data/tracks/oh-my-my-ringo-starr.md

 When my doctor said to me:

-Ooh my my, oh my my, can you boogie, can you slide?
+Ohmy my, oh my my, can you boogie, can you slide?
 Oh my my, oh my my, you can boogie if you try
 Oh my my, oh my my, it's guaranteed to keep you alive

 The head nurse she blew in, just like a tornado
-When they started dancing, i jumped off the table
+When they started dancing, I jumped off the table
-I felt myself healing and as i was leaving
+I felt myself healing and as I was leaving
 This is what they said to me: